Cataractscauses, symptoms and treatments

 Our cataract surgeons use a Femtosecond laser to create a tiny 2-millimeter incision through which the entire surgery is performed.

 The laser is then used to access and soften your cloudy natural lens so that it can be easily broken up using gentle ultrasound energy.
-A new, permanent lens, called an intraocular lens, replaces the clouded lens that was removed.
+A new, permanent lens, called an intraocular lens, replaces the removed clouded lens.

 Learn about cataract surgery recovery here.